brunocodutra/metal/doc/manual.md

 ================================================================================

-Markedly influenced by various functional programming languages, such as [Haskell] and [SML], Metal owes much of its design to [Lisp] in particular.
+Markedly influenced by various functional programming languages, such as [Haskell] and [SML],
+Metal owes much of its design particularly to [Lisp].
-From it, Metal borrowed [s-expressions] and the notion that data structures and algorithms are nothing but [two sides of the same coin][homoiconicity].

-Much like Lisp, Metal makes no difference between lists and unevaluated expressions.
+From it, Metal borrowed [s-expressions] and the notion that data structures and algorithms are nothing but [two sides of the same coin][homoiconicity], that is, Metal makes no difference between lists and unevaluated expressions.

+Take for instance the following definition.

+\snippet manual/homoiconicity.cpp 1

-The following, for example, could be seen as an unevaluated expression that represents the sum of two numbers.
+Here `sum` could be understood as an unevaluated addition of three numbers, thus

-\snippet manual.cpp sum
+\snippet manual/homoiconicity.cpp 2

-Just as accurately, it could also be seen as a pair.
+Alternativelly, `sum` could also be seen as a [List] that contains three values

+\snippet manual/homoiconicity.cpp 3

+Now, just like any [List], `sum` may be transformed into a new [List]

-\snippet manual.cpp first
+\snippet manual/homoiconicity.cpp 4

+... which in turn may be seen as the sum of the squares of the same three numbers.

-\snippet manual.cpp second
+\snippet manual/homoiconicity.cpp 5

-Now that may look silly put in a simple example like this one, but [...]

 \tip{
 To save typing, most [Expressions] in Metal have an associated eager adaptor